Trenton officer, ex-colleague facing civil rights charges

 TRENTON, N.J.
-(AP) - A Trenton police officer and a former colleague accused of assaulting a man they were arresting have both been charged with civil rights and obstruction of justice counts.
+(AP) - A Trenton police officer and a former colleague accused of assaulting a man they were arresting are due to be arraigned on civil rights and obstruction of justice counts.

 Federal prosecutors say the former officer faces additional counts for allegedly assaulting a prisoner who was in a holding cell.